CONTACT US

 Residential Market Key Takeaways

-• Cushman & Wakefield's small-to-mid size home price index rose by 0.45% q-o-q, along with a recovery in our verbal enquiry index.
+• Cushman & Wakefield's small-to-mid size home price index rose 1.3% q-o-q, accompanied with a recovery in our verbal enquiry index.

 Current MarketBeats